SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 > If you do rewrite or replace the AI's generated code between prompts/questions, **ALWAYS** ask it to read back the code or class again.
 >
 > Remember, the AI is stateless and uses only its own history for the next prompt, if you do not get it to check the latest state it will **ASSUME** it is still how the AI generated it!

+## Summary

+AI has come a long way, vendors are now providing "thinking" models out of the box, although they still need support from MCP servers aligned to the goals and tools used in the project.

+But ultimately, it still needs a human at the helm to guide it, tell it when it is going off the rails and to provide assets needed for any game project.
+If you are going fully AI, they you can still use AI generated content using other tools, or like most other devs prototyping, using free resources as placeholders until you can get what you want crafted.

+It may still be possible to structure many more components together to achieve the complete goal (like Unity is experimenting with using its own AI platform, but still says "You should not make money with this, just pay them to play), but that was far beyond my normal exercise for using "out of the box" AI components.

 Have fun, and live long and prosper.
 I may return with another AI lesson later!